The Internal Revenue Service provides detailed information for nonresident aliens and is your best source for tax related questions.

 There are four definitions that are important to the international tax process:

-The Glacier system does the following:
+The Sprintax Calculus system does the following:

 - Makes tax residency, withholding, and income tax treaty determinations